DiegoRojas93/DiegoRojas93/README.md

 ------------

-<h3>Soy un técnico profesional en <strong style="color: black">mecatrónica👨‍🎓.</strong>de Bogotá, Colombia con conocimiento en electrónica ⚡.
-He trabajado en compañías como Celular Sun y Logytech Mobile para las marcas de Samsung y Motorola.</h3>
+<h3>I am a professional mechatronics technician👨‍🎓 from Bogotá, Colombia with knowledge in electronics ⚡.
+I have worked in companies like Celular Sun and Logytech Mobile for the brands of Samsung and Motorola.</h3>

-🚀My new professional objective is to start and grow rapidly in high impact companies or startups to serve as **Frontend Developer.** With the desire to create incredible products for users through different frontend technologies that I am acquiring in a self-taught way.
+<h3>🚀My new professional objective is to start and grow rapidly in high impact companies or startups to serve as Frontend Developer.
+With the desire to create incredible products for users through different frontend technologies that I am acquiring in a self-taught way.</h3>

 |  |  |
 |--|--|